spockbots/city/docs-source/source/edu/python.rst

 Exceptions
 ----------

-When working with the mindstorm sensors we sometimes find that the sensors do not work properly and return no result.
+When working with the Mindstorm sensors we sometimes find that the sensors do not work properly and return no result.
 Python has a special mechanism for this that is called try/except.
 Let us illustrate this.